eddiana/clocky/README.md

 **AutoLaunch** - if set to 1, this profile will automatically be launched as a separate desktop widget when the *auto* parameter is passed to clocky on startup.

+**WeatherProvider** - Shis allows you to override the global setting and use a specific data source for a profile.
+Set to 'yahoo' (all lower case) to use the Yahoo! weather API.
+Set to 'openweather' to use OpenWeatherMap.org data.
+Leave blank to use the global value.

 To add a new Profile, just add the section to the config file, using any of `Prof_1` to `Prof_8`.

 To launch a desktop widget using a specific profile, send the profile number as the first parameter when running the program, such as: